coreboot/coreboot/util/autoport/readme.md

 You can and should omit lines which correspond to slots not present on your machine.

+Note: slot labelling may be missing or unreliable.
+Use `inteltool` to see which slot have modules in them.

 This way works well if your RAM is socketed.
 For soldered RAM if you see its SPD, you're in luck and can proceed the same way although you may have to guess some entries due to RAM not being removable.